 Let’s just assume that most of you have the same habit as me when it comes to city trips.
-I tend to take the plane rather than the car to get there, meaning I have to rely on public transport to get around once arrived … but then I can think of very few major cities where I would consider driving around in a car a good idea (actually I might struggle to think of any?).
+I tend to take the plane rather than car to get there, meaning I have to rely on public transport to get around town once arrived … but then I can think of very few major cities where I would consider driving around in a car a good idea (actually I might struggle to think of any?).
 Visiting Rome was no exception.
 If, like me, you need to know the easiest way to get around Rome, you have come to the right place.

-For those willing to spend a little more, I would recommend getting a travel card for the Atac network, which you can use on the Metro, the busses and the tram.
-You can either buy a single ticket for 1.50 Euro, which is valid for 100 minutes (so you can change in-between Metro and busses within those 100 minutes).
+For those willing to spend a little more, I would recommend getting a travel card for the Atac network.
+You can use the Atac travel card on the Metro, the busses and the tram.
+There are single tickets available for 1.50 Euro, which are valid for 100 minutes (so you can change in-between Metro and busses several times within those 100 minutes).
 Or you can buy a travel card for 24, 48 or 72 hours for 7, 12.50 or 18 Euros (prices correct in August 2020).
-Rome isn’t divided into zones, so once you have the ticket you can explore as you please.
+Rome isn’t divided into zones, so once you have a ticket you can explore as you like.
 There is also a weekly ticket for 24 Euros if you stay longer than three days (unfortunately this wasn’t displayed when we bought our first ticket, so we ended up spending a little more than necessary for our 6 day stay).

 Tickets are sold at the Metro / train stations, as well as in the tabaccheria (small shops selling newspapers and tobacco).
 You cannot pay cash in the busses, so make sure you buy your ticket before you board.
-Also when buying your ticket in a tabaccheria they usually don’t accept card payment, so prepared and bring some cash.
+Also when buying your ticket in a tabaccheria they usually don’t accept card payment, so be prepared and bring some cash.

 As soon as you start your first journey, you will have to validate your ticket and your 24 / 48 / 72 hours start from then (so actual 24 hours, not calendar days).
-Once validated there is no need to show your pass anymore when entering a bus or tram.
+Once validated, there is no need to show your pass anymore when entering a bus or tram.

 When taking the underground you will need your ticket to get through the barrier upon entry, but you don’t need your ticket to exit.

-Obviously there is also the option of taking a cab, but since I have not tried this myself, I can’t really advise here.
+Obviously, there is also the option of taking a cab, but since I have not tried this myself, I can’t really advise here.
 All I know is that you need to take a white cab, the black ones are illegal.

 Since we visited in September / October heat wasn’t a major issue anymore.
 Not sure my travel advise (especially concerning busses) would be the same if I were to visit amidst a heat wave in August… probably no. One might never know (but if we do, I’ll let you know).

 Hope this helps, anything to add?
 What would you consider the easiest way to get around Rome?